Arthur Mathews (writer): Television

 Mathews has contributed to many sketch shows, including Harry Enfield and Chums, The All New Alexei Sayle Show and the Ted & Ralph segments of The Fast Show.

 However, it was with Father Ted (three series, 1995–1998) that he and Graham Linehan made their biggest impression.
 It debuted on Channel 4.
 The writing partnership had previously co-written the comedy Paris (one series, 1994), also for Channel 4.

 Both Linehan and Mathews worked on the first series of sketch show Big Train, but Linehan dropped out for the second series.
 Mathews has also contributed to other British comedies such as Brass Eye, Jam, Black Books and later Toast of London.
 He later contributed sketches for Kevin Eldon, including the Amish Sex Pistols.

 In 1999, Linehan and Mathews created the sixties-set sitcom Hippies, but the six-part series (which starred Simon Pegg and Sally Phillips) was written by Mathews alone.

 In late 2003, the two men were named one of the 50 funniest acts to work in television by The Observer.

 Theatre

 In 2005, Mathews, with Michael Nugent and Paul Woodfull, co-wrote I, Keano, a comedy musical play about footballer Roy Keane leaving the Republic of Ireland national football team before the 2002 FIFA World Cup.

 It is presented as a mock-epic melodrama about an ancient Roman legion preparing for war.
 In its first two years, over half a million people watched it, generating €10m ($13m) in ticket sales.
 In January 2008, it began its fourth year of performances.
 He confirmed in 2018 that he and Linehan were working together on a Father Ted musical.

+Non-Fiction

+In 2024, Mathews wrote the book Walled in by Hate: Kevin O'Higgins, His Friends and Enemies.
+This was a biography of the Irish politician Kevin O'Higgins.

 Television appearances

 Linehan and Mathews appeared in the sitcom I'm Alan Partridge as two Irish television producers considering hiring Alan Partridge as a presenter.
 Mathews later starred in I Am Not An Animal, an animated comedy series about talking animals written by Peter Baynham.

+Mathews also made four appearances on Father Ted: as Father Billy Kerrigan in Series 1, as one half of the picnic couple and as Father Ben in Series 2, and as Father Clarke in Series 3.